smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Setting The User's Seat (RPC 6.0+ only)
 The first step before attempting to take control of any module is to have the user select their seat location.
 Seat location may affect which modules the user is permitted to control depending on the OEMs rules.
 The default seat location is `Driver`.
-Seat location can be updated by setting the `userLocation` property in the @![iOS]`SDLSetGlobalProperties`!@@![android, javaSE, javaEE]`SetGlobalProperties`@!
-RPC and sending it.
+Seat location can be updated by setting the `userLocation` property in the @![iOS]`SDLSetGlobalProperties`!@@![android, javaSE, javaEE]`SetGlobalProperties`!@ RPC and sending it.

 You may wish to show the user a map or list of all available seats in your app in order to ask them where they are located.
 This example is only meant to show you how to access the available data, and not how to build your UI/UX.